davidqiuhr/gondar/docker/README.md

 # Dockerfiles for building Gondar and its dependencies

+## gondar-linux

+Builds a non-functioning Gondar for Linux.
+This is mainly so that the Jenkins PR builder can make check that the Linux version still compiles.
+Using a Docker container allows us to avoid installing new dependencies on the Jenkins nodes.

 ## gondar-win32

 Builds Gondar for Win32 using MXE.
 This is used in `package.py`, or